 Example 1: Coffee Shop (Retail)

-- Revenue: daily drink + food sales
+- Revenue: daily drink and food sales

 - Direct costs: beans, milk, syrups, pastries, cups, packaging